ryan-charette/ryan-charette/README.md

 ### Hi, I'm Ryan 👋
 I'm a mathematician and computer scientist.
-I like to do research in theory-heavy application areas.
+I like to work with theory-informed computer systems.
 [Clifford](https://www.instagram.com/p/CaqYiWRMyBR) is usually a big help.

 - 🧑‍🏫 I do research at the intersection of machine learning and scientific computing
 - ⚙️ I build things that sit somewhere between "pure math" and “actually useful” (like AI that uses topology to explain protein behavior and a arithmetic coding model for image compression)